snr-laboratory/snrlab-microfab-trial0/dev_journal/g_task_deadline_2025_a.md

 - Demonstrate compliance to minimum electrical system standards.

 ---
+## Task for 20251027
+Continuning to troubleshoot the flyback diode installation to rid the scope measurements of inductive kick back and account for the delays.
+Trying different channels and re-running the script.

+---
 ## Task for 20251020-22
 1. install flyback diodes
 - installation is not going well.
 I was able to correct the blue wave form, but the skinner solenoid valve was not audible - ie you couldnt hear it actuating.